The Floating World

 Click on any image for more information and larger view.

-Samurai Carbon pencil, blackening watercolours, and inks on paper mounted to canvas · 2023–2025
+Samurai Carbon pencil and blackening watercolors made from captured industrial carbon, with inks on paper mounted to canvas· 2023–2025

 The samurai sits poised, sword sheathed, battle mask removed.
 He gazes across the room toward his mirrored counterpart, seeing a vision of turmoil and danger.
 For a moment he believes he has stepped beyond the floating world.
 The black-and-white panels stand as absolute barriers, highlighting the separation between the real and the masked.
 Yet this too is a false mirror — the blackening layers slowly reveal that even the peaceful warrior still carries the weight of what he once was.

-The mask of: The hunter we cannot yet stop being.
+The mask of: The hunter / warrior we cannot stop being after the sin of experience.

-The Butterfly Hunter Carbon pencil, blackening watercolours, and inks on paper mounted to canvas · 2023–2025
+The Butterfly Hunter Carbon pencil and blackening watercolors made from captured industrial carbon, with inks on paper mounted to canvas · 2023–2025

 The mask of: The peaceful warrior we wish to become.